 It would be years before I learned the name of this famous castle.
 As a kid, I only cared about the photos.
 Back then, I didn’t know how to pronounce the funny name (Noish-von-shtine) and I didn’t know where it was in Germany until we moved to Switzerland.

-Knowing our days in Switzerland were numbered, we spontaneously decided to visit on our way home from Trav’s job interview in Germany.
+Knowing our time living in Switzerland was limited, we spontaneously decided to visit Neuschwanstein Castle on our way home from a road trip to Germany for a job interview.
 It would only add a couple of hours of drive time.
 After first missing the exit and ending up suddenly in Austria, we turned around and crossed back into Germany, hoping the castle would still be open by the time we arrived.
 We were in luck!
 If you’re planning your own visit to this fairytale castle in Bavaria, the info in this post will undoubtedly prove useful.

-As luck would have it, the ticket office was open until 5:30 so we nabbed a couple of the few remaining tickets for the last tour starting around 7 pm.
-We briefly debated about staying so late since we still had a 4-5 hour drive home, but of course we decided to stay – we were at Neuschwanstein Castle!
+As luck would have it, the ticket office was open until 5:30 pm, so we nabbed a couple of the few remaining tickets for the last tour starting at 7 pm.
+We briefly debated about staying for such a late tour since we still had a 4-5 hour drive home, but of course we decided to stay – we were at Neuschwanstein Castle!

-If you end up with some time to kill before your castle tour starts, we’d highly recommend a stroll along Alpseestraße to the edge of Alpsee.
-The lake is stunning.
+If you end up with some free time before your castle tour starts, we’d highly recommend a stroll along Alpseestraße to the edge of Alpsee.

 Thank you, kind stranger!

-Not surprisingly, Marienbrücke was crowded with tourists.
-Most stayed only long enough for a quick glimpse of the castle and a photo with their selfie stick, leaving en masse to catch the next tour (the one before ours).
+During our visit, we noted that most stayed only long enough for a quick glimpse of the castle and a photo with their selfie stick, leaving en masse to catch the next tour.
 Within minutes, the bridge was virtually empty.
 If you want the bridge to yourselves, be patient and wait for the lull between groups starting the next tour.

 “…this castle will be in every way more beautiful and habitable than Hohenschwangau further down, which is desecrated every year by the prose of my mother; they will take revenge, the desecrated gods, and come to live with Us on the lofty heights, breathing the air of heaven.” (source)